gerritnowald/budget_book/README.md

 transaction_importer
 ```
 which is using the *comdirect bank* API.
+New transactions are downloaded based on the last date in the database.
+Some overlap is considered and removed using a merge to make the import more robust.
 Also the balance over time is updated.

 Alternatively, they can also be read from an exported csv file.